weiks/poq-docs/README.md

 ## Developers

 Monetize and grow your game with Quarters.
 Create your own economies, share tokens cross-game and cross-platform, remove paywalls, and trigger in-game transactions in real time.
 By integrating Quarters your game will become part of the Quarters ecosystem and community of players with Quarters already in their wallets, expanding your player audience.
-Quarters are an Ethereum [ERC-20 standard token](https://ethereum.org/en/developers/docs/standards/tokens/erc-20/), hosted on the [Klaytn blockchain](https://www.klaytn.foundation/), and managed by [POQ's main smart contract](https://github.com/weiks/quarter-sol/blob/master/contracts/Quarters.sol).
+Quarters are an Ethereum [ERC-20 standard token](https://ethereum.org/en/developers/docs/standards/tokens/erc-20/), hosted on the [Polygon blockchain](https://polygon.technology/), and managed by [POQ's main smart contract](https://github.com/weiks/quarters-sol/blob/main/contracts/Quarters.sol).